 A Graduate Research Consultant can provide faculty and classes invaluable support by guiding students through their research projects from beginning to end.
 They can help students learn particular research methodologies and be available for consultation throughout the semester.
 Some faculty also choose to involve their GRC in the planning/designing of the research project.
 GRCs are expected to work 30 hours over the course of the semester and are paid $750 through the Office for Undergraduate Research.

 If you are selected to serve as a GRC, the faculty member will communicate your name to OUR staff.
-During the first month of the semester, you will receive a communication asking you to provide the information we need to process your stipend, which is paid in one lump sum payment in November or March.
+During the first month of the semester, you will receive a communication asking you to provide the information we need to process your stipend, which will be paid through the UNCTIM payroll system in November or March.
 Students will be paid 10 hours per week consecutively over a three-week period following the university’s biweekly pay schedule.
 This will mean that you will receive your pay in two installments of $375 in November and December/April and May.
 Please be aware that some fellowships and other funding sources do not permit recipients to engage in additional paid work; it is your responsibility to determine if you are able to receive funding as a GRC.

 I wouldn’t have done the project without a GRC and in particular it worked very well to have his expertise in survey research because I’m not an expert on survey methods.
 So he was able to describe various scales and talk about different kinds of question in a way that I couldn’t have done.
 So I appreciated that.— Faculty member

 There are several ways in which a GRC is different from a TA.
 The major difference is that a GRC “coaches” students, but does not grade their work.
 The GRC has extended knowledge in research methodology.
 Additionally, a GRC does not attend all of the class sessions.
 Instead, GRCs can be available for individual or group consultation outside of class hours or they might attend selected classes.
 In rare instances, a graduate student might serve as both a GRC and a TA, if the different roles in the course are clearly defined.